DeepSec-prover/deepsec_ui/doc/structures/commands_simulator.md

 ```
 {
   "command": "select_trace",
-  "restart": <int> // 0,1 or 2 : If 0 then the the simulator restart at the same the current attack trace was
+  "start": <int> // 0, 1 or 2 : If 0 then the the simulator restart at the same the current attack trace was
     // if 1 then the simulator restarts from the initial process 1
     // if 2 then the simulator restarts from the initial process 2
 }